emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 Once everyone’s data is merged:

--   Create a new R Markdown file
+-   Create a new R Markdown (.Rmd) file
 -   Make some basic plots to help you explore any patterns in the data
 -   Run some statistical analyses to determine sources of variance, any significant trends, etc.
 -   When you’re finished, go back and give each figure a short caption